Michal-Martinek/Masfix/docs/assembly.md

 ### Labels

 Labels are used to simplify addressing of instructions in the source code.
-On use in [instruction immediates](#immediate), they are replaced with the exact address of the instruction directly following them.
+When used in [instruction immediate](#immediate), they are replaced with the exact address of instruction directly following the label definition.
-They need to be first on a line, **starting** with `:` followed with the label name.
+Label definition needs to be first on line, **starting** with `:` followed by the label name.
+`:label <possible-instr>`

-There are two predefined labels:
+- predefined labels:
 	* `begin` - address 0
 	* `end` - address after the last instruction